Bridge of Cally

 Bridge of Cally is a small village in Kirkmichael parish, Perth and Kinross, Scotland.
+It includes the smaller settlements of Strone of Cally and Netherton.

-It sits at the junction of three glens, Glenshee, Strathardle and Glenericht and is centred round the bridge over the River Ardle 200 m before it joins the Black Water (which drains Glen Shee as Shee Water) to form the River Ericht.
+The village sits at the junction of three glens, Glenshee, Strathardle and Glenericht and is centred round the bridge over the River Ardle 200 m before it joins the Black Water (which drains Glen Shee as Shee Water) to form the River Ericht.
 The A93 road from Perth to Aberdeen crosses the bridge where it forms a junction with the A924 road to Kirkmichael and Pitlochry.
 The village is on the Cateran Trail long-distance path, and is popular in winter as it is near the Glen Shee skiing area.

 The village has a hotel, a post office / general store, an angling book shop, a village hall and a large holiday park.